 - BK Channel Beta Subunit 3 2 3

 Previous GeneCards Identifiers for KCNMB3 Gene

 MaxiK channels are large conductance, voltage and calcium-sensitive potassium channels which are fundamental to the control of smooth muscle tone and neuronal excitability.
 MaxiK channels can be formed by 2 subunits: the pore-forming alpha subunit and the modulatory beta subunit.
 The protein encoded by this gene is an auxiliary beta subunit which may partially inactivate or slightly decrease the activation time of MaxiK alpha subunit currents.
 Alternative splicing results in multiple transcript variants.
 A related pseudogene has been identified on chromosome 22. [provided by RefSeq, Jul 2009]

 GeneCards Summary for KCNMB3 Gene

-KCNMB3 (Potassium Channel Subfamily M Regulatory Beta Subunit 3) is a Protein Coding gene.
-Among its related pathways are Platelet homeostasis and Hemostasis.
+KCNMB3 (Potassium Calcium-Activated Channel Subfamily M Regulatory Beta Subunit 3) is a Protein Coding gene.
+Among its related pathways are Platelet activation, signaling and aggregation and Transmission across Chemical Synapses.
 GO annotations related to this gene include potassium channel regulator activity and calcium-activated potassium channel activity.
 An important paralog of this gene is KCNMB4.

 UniProtKB/Swiss-Prot for KCNMB3 Gene